Understanding SelfDecode PGx Reports: Medication Check vs DNAmind

 Bottom Line

-• Conventional PGx = validated, conservative, clinically grounded
+• Medication Check (PGx) = validated, conservative, clinically grounded

 • DNAmind PGx = exploratory, mental-health-focused, hypothesis-driven